These are the 3 big risks to the stock market, economist says

 The U.S. stock market has been swooning.
 But there are risks that threaten to put a lid on the euphoria.

-The S&P 500 and tech-heavy Nasdaq indices closed at record highs on Tuesday.
-The U.S. stock indices are up about 11% each so far in 2024, as of about 3 p.m.
+The S&P 500 and tech-heavy Nasdaq closed at record highs on Tuesday.
+The U.S. stock indexes are up about 11% each so far in 2024, as of about 3 p.m.
 ET on Wednesday.

 Big threats to the stock market